-- The clinical faculty will address the first occurrence by discussing the occurrence with the student and counseling the student on the correct procedure/behavior.
-This counseling event will be documented and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
-The original will be uploaded to the student's file in the database and a copy will be given to the student. - The second late arrival to clinical during the same semester will result in the completion of a second SOFI/Self-Reflection form (#20669).
-The course leader will be notified of all SOFIs. - A third late arrival to clinical during the same semester will result in the initiation and completion of a SPRT Tracking Form (#20672) and student will be referred to the Faculty Council Progression Committee. - If a student arrives later than 30 minutes after the designated start time, it is considered clinical tardiness.
-The student will be sent off the clinical unit and a clinical absence will occur.
+- The clinical faculty will address the second clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
+Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
+This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
+The original will be uploaded to the student's file in the database and a copy will be given to the student. - If a third clinical tardiness and/or unpreparedness occurs, the faculty will send the student off the unit and mark them absent for the day.
+Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
+This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
+The original will be uploaded to the student's file in the database and a copy will be given to the student.

 If an absence is anticipated, it is required that the student notify their clinical instructor thirty (30) minutes prior to their clinical experience.
 If assigned to a community agency, they must also be notified in the same timeframe.
 In the event of an unanticipated absence, the student must contact the clinical faculty as soon as possible, but no later than the end of the clinical day.
-The unanticipated absence will be treated as tardiness and the procedure outlined above will be followed.
+The procedure outlined above will be followed for all absences.
+All students will receive an email notification for an absence.